What is an Appraisal for a Commercial Property?

 While this isn’t the most common approach, it’s especially useful for newer buildings with unique features that increase the value significantly or would cost a lot to rebuild.

-Comparison Approach
+Sales Comparison Approach

-The comparison approach is used in residential real estate.
-With this approach, the appraiser will find comps of comparable properties to determine the current market value of the property under appraisal.
+The sales comparison approach is used in residential real estate.
+In this approach, the appraiser will find comps of comparable properties to determine the current market value of the property under appraisal.
 This method often doesn’t work for commercial properties because of the difficulty in locating comparable properties in the same location.
 However, it can work well for apartment buildings or small retail spaces in a commercial area.

 Income Approach